-Its fragility lies in the fact that it's in a state of natural recovery from the 2002 Biscuit Fire and that it's refugia for rare plants, wild salmon and steelhead and some of the most beautiful clear waters I've seen.
+Its fragility lies in the fact that it’s in a state of natural recovery from the 2002 Biscuit Fire and that its refugia for rare plants, wild salmon and steelhead and some of the most beautiful clear waters around.
 What may seem like barren rocky ground is a unique geology and home to numerous rare plants.

 Please respect the Kalmiopsis Wilderness.

 As you plan your trip there are two VERY important things to consider.

 1. The Chetco River flows through harsh and rugged country.
 Please take the remoteness and steep terrain seriously.

 2. You will be entering a very delicate ecosystem that is especially vulnerable since the Biscuit Fire raged through the Kalmiopsis Wilderness in 2002.
 Please respect the ecosystem and be sure you are not introducing an invasive species to the Kalmiopsis.